lyudmilalala/k8s_learn/chapter_6_log_monitor/grafana/README.md

 ```

-Instead of binding to a `StorageClass`, you can bind your grafana to a specific existing pvc as below.
+Instead of binding to a `StorageClass`, you can also choose to bind your grafana to a specific existing pvc as below.

 ```yaml
 persistence: